MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 ## Recognizing reference objects

 One showcase feature in ARKit 2 is the ability to recognize reference images and objects.
-Reference images can be loaded from normal image files ([discussed later](#more-tracking-configurations), but reference objects must be scanned, using the developer-focused [`ARObjectScanningConfiguration`](https://developer.xamarin.com/api/type/ARKit.ARObjectScanningConfiguration/).
+Reference images can be loaded from normal image files ([discussed later](#more-tracking-configurations)), but reference objects must be scanned, using the developer-focused [`ARObjectScanningConfiguration`](https://developer.xamarin.com/api/type/ARKit.ARObjectScanningConfiguration/).

 ### Sample app: Scanning and detecting 3D objects

-The [Scanning and Detecting 3D Objects](https://github.com/xamarin/ios-samples/tree/master/ios12/ScanningAndDetecting3DObjects) sample is a port of an [Apple project](https://developer.apple.com/documentation/arkit/scanning_and_detecting_3d_objects?language=objc) that demonstrates:
+The [Scanning and Detecting 3D Objects](https://developer.xamarin.com/samples/monotouch/ios12/ScanningAndDetecting3DObjects/) sample is a port of an [Apple project](https://developer.apple.com/documentation/arkit/scanning_and_detecting_3d_objects?language=objc) that demonstrates:

 * Application state management using [`NSNotification`](https://developer.xamarin.com/api/type/Foundation.NSNotification/) objects
 * Custom visualization